-Fourthly, researchers may bypass phase 2 trials when they have other reasons to be confident in a drug’s promise.
-This might be the case where preclinical evidence strongly favours a new drug, or where safety and dosing has been well worked out.
-For example, sponsors aiming to repurpose an already approved drug often have extensive evidence about safe dose ranges, pharmacokinetics, and target engagement.
-8
+Researchers may bypass phase 2 trials when they have other reasons to be confident in a drug’s promise.
+This might be the case where preclinical or phase 1 evidence strongly favours a new drug or where safety and dosing has been well worked out in other disease areas.

-However, some commentators question the safety/dosage rationale for phase 2 bypass because patients with different conditions can have vastly different reactions to similar drugs.9 Nevertheless, we did not find that phase 3 trials that bypassed were more likely to test drugs that had already been approved in other indications (we did, however, observe that repurposed drugs made up 40% of the trials that “fully bypassed” in our sample).
+To the former point above, researchers designing phase 3 trials may use information from phase 1 trials that provided ample evidence on efficacy rather than run a phase 2 trial.8 Although this thesis was not designed to investigate these instances, publications for phase 3 trials that bypassed often cited phase 1 studies.

-In addition, researchers designing phase 3 trials may use information from phase 1 trials that provided ample evidence on efficacy rather than run a phase 2 trial.7 Although this thesis was not designed to investigate these instances, publications for phase 3 trials that bypassed often cited phase 1 studies.
-Overall, our results indicate that clinical equipoise may be threatened when researchers bypass phase 2 trials.
-However, when the preclinical or phase 1 evidence supporting the trial is extraordinarily strong (e.g. huge effect sizes), experts and IRBs might expect that they can support a phase 3 trial that bypassed phase 2 without compromising an expectation of clinical efficacy against a standard of care.
+To the latter point above, sponsors aiming to repurpose an already approved drug often have extensive evidence about safe dose ranges, pharmacokinetics, and target engagement.
+However, some commentators question this rationale for phase 2 bypass, because patients with different conditions can have vastly different reactions to similar drugs.9 Nevertheless, we did not find that phase 3 trials that bypassed were more likely to test drugs that had already been approved in other indications (we did, however, observe that repurposed drugs made up 40% of the trials that “fully bypassed” in our sample).

 Other Motivations